-Example: If a student discloses a disability to a tutor because of an upcoming assessment and requires a number of adjustments it might not be possible for the staff member to make an adjustment without first discussing this with the Programme Leader or Registrar.
+Example: If a student discloses a disability to a tutor because of an upcoming assessment and requires a number of adjustments, it might not be possible for the staff member to make an adjustment without first discussing this with the Programme Leader or Academy Manager.
 This adjustment would need to be supported by documentary evidence, e.g. a GPs letter or Educational Psychologist report.

-Example: If a student discloses a hearing impairment to a tutor because they could had difficulty hearing a lecture it may be possible for the lecturer to arrange to go over the main points again or give the student a copy of detailed notes they use to deliver the lecture.
-In the long term it would not be possible for the lecturer to commit to making this adjustment or to provide an alternative adjustment such as a note taker as these involve additional resource, and as such need to be supported by documentary evidence.
+Example: If a student discloses a hearing impairment to a tutor because they could have difficulty hearing a lecture, it may be possible for the lecturer to arrange to go over the main points again or give the student a copy of detailed notes they use to deliver the lecture.
+In the long term, it would not be possible for the lecturer to commit to making this adjustment or to provide an alternative adjustment such as a note taker as this would involve additional resource, and as such need to be supported by documentary evidence and a long term solution to be put into place.

-- Students do not have to supply evidence when disclosing that they have a disability.
-Supporting documentation is required if it is necessary to justify or inform reasonable adjustments and/or support. - It is the role of the Registrar to request any supporting documentary evidence.
+Students do not have to supply evidence when disclosing that they have a disability.
+Supporting documentation is required if it is necessary to justify or inform reasonable adjustments and/or support.

+It is the role of the Academy Manager to request any supporting documentary evidence.

-What to do with the completed Disability Disclosure Confidentiality Agreement Form?
+What to do with the completed Disability Disclosure Form?

-Where a student has given consent to share, forward the form to the Registrar, who will contact the student to assess the student's needs.

-Where a student requests complete confidentiality, the member of staff may discuss the disclosure with their manager and if appropriate discuss further with the student.
-If no further action is required the form will be forwarded in a sealed envelope to the Registrar to be stored securely in the student's disability file in the Registrar's office.

-Email the Registrar to inform them that the envelope has been sent and the Registrar will confirm receipt of the form.

-A copy should be given to the student for their records.

-A copy of the form should be retained by the member of staff until the confirmation email is received.
+- Where a student has given consent to share, forward the form to the Academy Manager, who will contact the student to assess the student's needs. - Where a student requests complete confidentiality, the member of staff may discuss the disclosure with their manager and if appropriate discuss further with the student.
+If no further action is required the form will be forwarded in a sealed envelope to the Academy Manager to be stored securely in the student's disability file in the Academy Manager's office. - Email the Academy Manager to inform them that the envelope has been sent and the Academy Manager will confirm receipt of the form. - A copy should be given to the student for their records. - A copy of the form should be retained by the member of staff until the confirmation email is received.
 No forms should be kept in the email software once the confirmation email is received.